 Keep multiple buckets of water on hand, and keep your cloth or sponge as clean as possible to ensure all the grout is removed.
 To do this, rinse your cleaning implement after each tile is wiped off.

 How long the grout takes to fully cure is going to depend on the manufacturer’s recommendation.

-Some grout materials, back in the day, needed to be sealed because this surface is porous, and you would have to ensure that it’s properly sealed to protect the underlayment.
+Back in the day, some grout materials needed to be sealed because the surface was porous, and you would have to ensure that it properly sealed to protect the underlayment.
 Today’s new grout materials do not need this step anymore, especially if you use epoxy grout.
-So we recommend finding out first if the grout you are getting will need to be sealed or not.
+We recommend finding out first if the grout you are getting will need to be sealed or not.